 Time-lapse photos

-Independent of animal activity, the trap can take periodic time-lapse photos while armed—every 6 hours by default.
+Independent of animal activity, the trap takes periodic time-lapse photos in every mode: unarmed, armed, scouting, even while holding a catch.
+The default is every 6 hours.
 You can change the interval (up to 24 hours) or turn it off in Settings.

 On-demand photos

 Any time, you can request a photo from the app—tap the camera button for a full-quality image or the lightning-bolt for a fast image.
 On-demand photos ignore all the timers above and capture right away.
-See Taking Higher-Quality Images.
+See Requesting photos.

 What affects the timing